5 grab-and-go lunches for work

 Quiche is a fantastic breakfast, lunch, or dinner meal that you can throw just about anything into.
 Most veggies work well, but some of our favourites are broccolini, eggplant, sweet potato, capsicum and baby spinach.

-You can also try adding some bacon or other cured meat, or some nice goat’s cheese – use this easy quiche recipe as a base and swap out the ingredients as you see fit.
+You can also try adding some bacon or other cured meat, or some nice goat’s cheese.
 Make a big tray to keep in the fridge all week and eat it hot or cold.

 2. Dahl and coconut rice